massgravel/massgrave.dev/hwid.md

 ## How to remove HWID?

--   You cannot remove it, just like you cannot remove an official Windows digital (HWID) license.
+-   You cannot remove it, just like you cannot remove an official Windows digital license.
 Once a system is activated, this activation cannot be removed because the license is stored in the Microsoft servers and not in the user's system.
 MS checks the hardware ID (HWID) and if a license is found in their database, the system will automatically activate.

 ------------------------------------------------------------------------